Deep Learning Beyond Cats and Dogs | Nils Thuerey

 Deep learning, which is seemingly everywhere these days, is well-known for its capability to recognize cats and dogs in internet images, but it can and should be used for other things too.
-It can be used to figure out the complicated physics that dictate fluid behaviour.
+It can be used to figure out the complicated physics that dictate fluid behavior.
 Actually, simulating turbulence is not only a million dollar problem (really, google it!) but it can help us create more realistic virtual worlds.
-It can even help us understand medical and physiological behaviours, like blood flowing through our body.
-Nils performs cutting-edge research, and explains how neural networks are well on their way to becoming the fourth pillar of science.
+It can even help us understand medical and physiological behaviors like blood flowing through our body.
+Nils performs cutting-edge research and explains how neural networks are well on their way to becoming the fourth pillar of science.
+Nils Thuerey’s work is in the field of computer graphics: he models physical behaviors of fluids such as water and smoke to enable computer created virtual effects to look like the real thing.
+These phenomena are very expensive to simulate computationally, so Nils’ research explores the use of deep learning methods to generate the effects more quickly and more realistically.
+Before assuming his assistant professor position at TUM, Nils studied in Erlangen, held a post-doc position in Zurich, and worked in the visual effects industry.
+He was awarded a technical Oscar for the development of an algorithm which aids in editing explosion and smoke effects for film.